teajaymars/scrabble-tools/README.markdown

       --dict DICTFILE  Dictionary file to use
-      --maxlen MAXLEN  Longest permitted length of word --minlen MINLEN  Shortest permitted length of word
+      --maxlen MAXLEN  Longest permitted length of word --minlen MINLEN  Shortest permitted length of word --also ALSO      Characters also permitted in mnemonic (but not required)

 Example
 -------